 As Tesla’s stock currently continues to rise along with its current market cap valuation approaching $800 billion, it’s safe the say the American EV automaker is doing okay.
 Tesla currently produces four electric vehicles at its various factory locations around the world.
 These Gigafactories also produce battery and solar technologies for the brand.
-With a semi-truck and Cybertruck already confirmed and on the horizon, and goals to produce a $25,000 model, Tesla is continuously growing.
+With a semi-truck, Cybertruck, and 2nd generation Roadster already confirmed, plus goals to produce a $25,000 model, Tesla is continuously growing.

 Tesla Gigafactory 2 Stories May 15, 2019